openharmony/docs/en/device-dev/driver/driver-peripherals-fingerprint_auth-des.md

 - HAPs

-  OpenHarmony Ability Packages (HAPs) represent the upper-layer applications of the Fingerprint_auth driver in this document.
+  Harmony Ability Packages (HAPs) represent the upper-layer applications of the Fingerprint_auth driver in this document.

 - IDL interface